Merck Manual

 • The most common symptoms are chest pain and weight loss, but many masses are asymptomatic.

-• Obstructive respiratory symptoms can occur in children and rarely in adults.
+• Obstructive respiratory symptoms and systemic symptoms can occur in children and rarely in adults.

 • CT with IV contrast is the most valuable imaging technique.